Brett and Barbara in SFO for the week.

 On Main Street in Grass Valley I pass by a pile of rubble, thousands of ancient bricks, scarred and scorched and pink, from some old knocked-down chimney.

-I want some of those bricks, to pave walkways around here.
-They have a tenderness when they’re a century old.
+I want some of those, to pave walkways around here.
+Bricks have a tenderness when they’re a century old.
 So I go investigating.
 Hop the fence.

 The defunct used-car lot, on which the pile of rubble stands, has a sign reading: “Madonna Motors IS open for business.
 Ask at our office across the street.”